At Central Surgery we recognise the excellent potential health benefits to be gained from following a whole food plant-based diet (WFPBD)

 It can be a surprise to many people that this diet is very affordable and certainly less expensive than the standard western diet.

 Whole foods usually shouldn’t have to be labelled as plant-based or vegan.
-For example when did you last see an apple, a potato or a tin of kidney beans advertised as vegan or plant-based?
+For example when did you last see an apple, a carrot or a tin of kidney beans advertised as vegan or plant-based?

 Should I buy organic?

 There is no need to buy organic foods to enjoy the health benefits of a whole food plant-based diet.
 There may be small additional benefits to eating organic plant foods but the evidence for this is not yet clear.
-Organic foods are certainly more expensive and for people who cannot afford to buy organic foods they can be reassured that they can enjoy the health benefits of eating a WFPBD at a very affordable cost.
+Organic foods are certainly more expensive and for people who can’t afford to buy organic foods they can be reassured that they can enjoy the health benefits of eating a WFPBD at a very affordable cost.

 How much should I eat?